What is social listening?

 The internet provides a massive amount of interesting social media posts, likes and shares.
 A wealth of information, especially for organisations wanting to make more impact online.
 But where do you start?
 What data will you collect, how will you analyze it and how can you convert insights into concrete action points?
 To answer these questions, it is important to start with the mission and goals of the organization.

-With this method we collect data from, for example, social media channels (such as Facebook, Twitter, Instagram), but also from blogs, forums and online news items.
+With this method we collect data from, for example, social media channels (such as Facebook, Twitter/X, Instagram), but also from blogs, forums, review platforms, market research and online news items.
 The purposes of social listening vary from monitoring direct online customer contact to mapping (online) social developments.

 Mapping online conversations and articles (in real-time) provides insights for strategic marketing, reputation management and influencing public opinion.
 Social listening can help: